 Highest quality is assured when oils are produced according to stringent standards.
 These kinds of pure oils have been difficult to obtain for a number of reasons, even though the demand for quality essential oils is growing.

-Producing 100 percent pure essential oils requires more time and focus and involves greater risks, so it’s done by only a few small family enterprises.
+Producing 100% pure essential oils requires more time and focus and involves greater risks, so it’s done by only a few small family enterprises.

 The distillation process is also crucial to the quality of the oils.
 Many modern methods distill the oils too quickly using high pressure and high temperature, causing many of the rare, precious elements to be lost.
 On the contrary, slow distillation at lower temperatures ensures the maximum retention of active components in the oils, which contributes to their special aromatic and therapeutic effect.

-Our essential oils are 100 percent pure; derived from plants that are grown without the use of chemical fertilizers, herbicides, pesticides, or fungicides; and they are distilled slowly and under low pressure to ensure maximum retention of active components.
+Our essential oils are 100% pure; derived from plants that are grown without the use of chemical fertilizers, herbicides, pesticides, or fungicides; and they are distilled slowly and under low pressure to ensure maximum retention of active components.

 How to Use Essential Oils